gmasclet/gmasclet/README.md

 Hi 👋

-I'm a software team manager in a web agency in Paris, France.
-Have a look at [my website](https://guillaume.masclet.net/en/) for more information!

 You will find here some of my personal projects.
-See also the [ElasticLib](https://elasticlib.github.io) project, which is hosted on a separate organization.